 The numbers, however, changed drastically when respondents were individuals with children 12 years old and younger.
 For these individuals, 81 percent of them said they lost at least one phone in the past two years.
 More than a quarter of these respondents lost or damaged more than five phones in their households in the same period.

-If you belong in this group, then you might think twice and harder about forgoing smartphone insurance.
+If you belong in this group, then you might think twice about forgoing smartphone insurance.

 The odds of damaging your smartphone screens